bitsoex/slate/source/index.html.md

 ## General

+The **Trades channel** send a message whenver a new trade is executed in the corresponding order book.

-The Orders channel maintains an up-to-date list of the top 20 asks and the top 20 bids, new messages are sent across the channel whenever there is a change in either top 20.
+The **Orders channel** maintains an up-to-date list of the top 20 asks and the top 20 bids, new messages are sent across the channel whenever there is a change in either top 20.

-The Diff-Orders channel will send across any modifications to the order book.
+The **Diff-Orders** channel will send across any modifications to the order book.
 Specifically, any state changes in existing orders (including orders not in the top 20), and any new orders.
-An order could be removed, in which case it won't have an 'a' field (amount), or am order could have been partially filled (you can look up an order's state via the lookup_order endpoint) which will be reflected in the amount field.
-In theory, you can get a copy of the full order book via REST once, and keep it up to date by using the diff-orders channel.
+An order could be removed, in which case it won't have an 'a' field (amount), or an order could have been partially filled (you can look up an order's state via the lookup_order endpoint) which will be reflected in the amount field.
+Each message contains a sequence number, which are increasing integer values, each new message incrementing the sequence number by one.
+If you see a sequence number that is more than one value that the previous, this means a message has been dropped and you need to update the order book to get to correct state.
+In theory, you can get a copy of the full order book via REST once, and keep it up to date by using the diff-orders channel with the following
+algorithm:

+1. Subscribe to the diff-orders channel.
+2. Queue any message that come in to this channel.
+3. Get the full orderbook from the REST orderbook endpoint.
+4. Playback the queued message, discarding the ones with sequence number below or equal to the one from the REST orderbook.
+5. Apply the next queued messages to your local order book data structure.
+6. Apply real-time messages to your local orderbook as they come in trough the stream.

 An order's timestamp field is immutable.
 Even if the amount field is mutated, or the order removed, the timestamp field remains as it was when the order was created.
 Note that a timestamp is not unique.
 Different orders can have the same timestamp.